cypress-io/cypress-documentation/source/api/cypress-api/custom-commands.md

 ## Dual Commands

 A dual command can either start a chain of commands or be chained off of an existing one.
-It's basically the hybrid between both a parent and a child command.
+It is basically the hybrid between both a parent and a child command.
 You will likely rarely use this, and only a handful of our internal commands use this.

 Nevertheless, it is useful if your command can work in multiple ways - either with an existing subject or without one.

 Examples of dual commands:

 - {% url `cy.contains()` contains %}
+- {% url `cy.screenshot()` screenshot %}
 - {% url `cy.scrollTo()` scrollto %}
 - {% url `cy.wait()` wait %}

-***Custom Dual Command***
+### Custom Dual Command

 ```javascript
 // not a great example (WIP) :-)